PostHog/posthog.com/contents/tutorials/api-capture-events.md

 </MultiLanguage>

 You can also batch these requests together by sending a list of events to the `/batch/` endpoint.
 This is useful for limiting the number of requests you make.
-Events can be held then sent as a batch.
-Our [Node.js library](/docs/integrate/server/node) does this automatically, and we use batching to process events, it’s best practice.
+Events can be held, then sent as a batch.
+Our [Node.js library](/docs/integrate/server/node) does this automatically, and we use batching to process events.

 <MultiLanguage>